paulmandal/takserver-docker-helper/README.md

 # TAK Server Docker Helper

 Simple scripts to set up a fresh Raspbian 64-bit or Ubuntu Server 64-bit install with TAK Server.
 The server will generate certs if you want to use TLS.
-The script `./mk-client-cert.sh` can be used to generate a client certificate. `reload-certs.sh` will restart the TAK Server and reload certs.

 This is intended to help you spin up a simple TAK Server install on a Raspberry Pi, for anything more extensive you should refer to the server manual.